GI JOE Season 3: episode 2

 Preacher tore a fresh sheet from his drawing pad.
 He selected the red grease-pencil from the tray and started to draw on the paper.
 After a quick sketch, he showed the drawing to Hawk: a crude depiction of a cobra.

 "In a few short years, he has managed to amass the fifth largest army in the world.
 His lieutenants are a motley crew of international gangsters with no clear prior affiliation.
 However, the scariest thing of all is, we have no idea how he's funding this.
 He pays mainly in rare gems and precious metals, yet we can find no evidence of mining operations or production facilities to sustain his cash flow.
 It's like this guy came out of nowhere with infinite resources at his disposal.
-As cheesy as it sounds, we believe that his ultimate aim is world domination."
+As cheesy as it sounds, we believe that his ultimate aim is no less than world domination."

 Hawk clenched his jaw.
 His words had been met by another poker-face stare from Preacher.
 He decided to stop rambling and get to the point, without any more words getting in the way.